vinayjoshi50-sketch/Credit_card_Financial_Analysis/README.md

 * Reduces chargebacks and operational losses.

- Marketing Strategy Suggestions 📢
+ --- Marketing Strategy Suggestions 📢
 1. Segmentation Marketing:
 * Age 20–30 → digital-first campaigns (social media, influencer tie-ups).
 * Age 40–60 → financial security, travel, and lifestyle benefits.

-2.Geo-Targeted Ads:
+2. Geo-Targeted Ads:
 * Focus on Texas,California and New York for retention.
 * Push acquisition campaigns in New jersey and Florida.